WLFL PROPERTIES

 Regional ecosystem (RE) mapping undertaken by the state government for the south-east.

 Queensland bioregion classifies approximately two-thirds of the property as remnant vegetation.
-Five RE’s are mapped on the property, this represents a significant diversity of forest types in such a relatively small area.
+Five RE’s are mapped on the property, representing a significant diversity of forest types in a relatively small area.
 These are; 12.8.3, 12.12.1/16, 12.8.8, 12.12.12, 12.12.15a.

 READ MORE